check-spelling-sandbox/ginkgo/docs/index.md

 ...
 ```

 Counter-intuitively, this will always yield `"Smoketests - "`.
 The reason is that `fmt.Sprintf` is being called as go is traversing the top-level identifiers in the suite.
 At this point, `init` functions are being _defined_ but have not yet been invoked.
 So (a) we haven't actually registered our flags yet and, more importantly, (b) `go test` hasn't _parsed_ the flags yet.
 Our `smokeEnv` variable is therefore empty.
 There's no way around this - in general you should avoid trying to access configuration information at the top-level.
-However, if you must then you will need to use use environment variables instead of flags.
+However, if you must then you will need to use environment variables instead of flags.

 #### Overriding Ginkgo's command-line configuration in the suite